hexbatch/apple-core/v1/docs/core/step-4-actions/action-overview.md

 An inheritance chain will run the actions from the ancestors to the current
 * if any action fails, then there will be a db rollback, and nothing is saved

+Some life cycle attributes are not events, but can be changed by actions.
+* time to live - set in seconds and compared to the creation ts

 # parts of an action